JMWebDevelopment/Nuovo/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/nuovo-wordpress-theme).

 == Changelog ==
+= 2.5 =
+- Fixed issue with date not showing up for posts on the same date on index and archive pages.
+- Aligned the post title to the right for the next post in the post pagination section.
+- Tested for WordPress 4.8.

 = 2.4 =
 - Tested for WordPress 4.7.